 Why Russia Should Worry About Turkey’s Growing Presence in the -stans

-Recent events in Idlib have shown the fragility of the marriage of convenience signed four years ago by Russia and Turkey.
+The Idlib attacks of early 2020 have shown the fragility of the marriage of convenience between Russia and Turkey.
 While the former seemed — and still seems — willing to de-escalate tensions with Ankara, mostly for reasons of realpolitik, the latter periodically exploits instability and worsens crises as leverage with which to oblige Moscow to re-open the negotiating tables and get new benefits and more concessions.

 It’s happening right now in Syria but the truth is that Turkey is pursuing an anti-Russian agenda in every battlefield and geopolitical theater where both powers have interests: from the Balkans to the Middle East, from North Africa to Central Asia, and within the Russian territory itself as shown by the cases of Crimea, Tatarstan, and other Turkic-inhabited republics.